niaxotim/erps-traffic-lights-radio-controlled-left/traffic-lights-radio-left.md

 In this challenge, we are going to use two traffic lights, with radio controls to alternate traffic light sequences.
 This will require two BBC micro:bits!
 The code in this tutorial will be for one traffic light, with code in the paired tutorial being for the other light.
 This form of radio control will be using a 'passing a token method' of control system.
+This code is for what we will call the 'left' traffic light.

 ## Basic radio trigger
 ### Step 1